Skip to main content

 "The Syrians responded with more requests to amendments to the protocol; they did not reject or accept," a senior Arab League diplomat said.

-The slate of sanctions proposed Saturday in Cairo -- which were opposed by Algeria and Iraq -- include barring any private or commercial airlines from the league's 22 member states from flying into or out of Syria.
+The slate of sanctions proposed Saturday in Cairo included barring any private or commercial airlines from the league’s 22 member states from flying into or out of Syria.
+The Arab League is still studying that proposal, the senior league official said Sunday.

 In addition, all assets belonging to the Syrian government and its officials would be frozen so they couldn't be accessed, and Syrian officials would not be allowed to visit Arab League countries.